-Question: To have a lush looking beautiful lawn in tip-top shape what steps should we take in our Spring lawn care maintenance plan?
+Question: To have a lush looking beautiful healthy lawn in tip-top shape what steps should we take in our Spring lawn care maintenance plan?
 Kendall, New Jersey

-Your Lawn Prospects
+Your Spring Lawn Care Prospects

 No one likes to pull weeds or spray herbicides as a part of their lawn care program.

 What are the prospects for your lawn this summer?

 If they’re not too good, you still have time in spring to take steps that will give you a better lawn next summer.
 Here are a few tips on how to improve your present lawn or build a new one!

 Advantages of Early Seeding

 While cold weather lawn work is gaining in popularity, still most lawns receive no attention until sunshiny days arrive in early spring to coax the homeowner out of doors.
 That’s a good time to fix up the lawn and undoubtedly it is more enjoyable.

 Use a suitable lawn seed mixture at the rate of 3 to 4 pounds per 1,000 square feet.
 However, avoid any unnecessary delays in seeding.
 Although the ground is still cool it will soon warm up enough to germinate grass seed.